SciML/DiffEqFlux.jl/docs/src/examples/neural_ode_sciml.md

 end
 ```

-We then train the neural network to learn the ODE.
-Using `sciml_train`, heuristics
+We then train the neural network to learn the ODE. `sciml_train` chooses heuristics
-are chosen that does this fast and simply:
+that train quickly and simply:

 ```julia
 result_neuralode = DiffEqFlux.sciml_train(loss_neuralode, prob_neuralode.p,
                                           cb = callback)
 ```

-## Usage without the layer
+## Usage Without the Layer Function

 Note that you can equivalently define the NeuralODE by hand instead of using
-the layer function.
+the `NeuralODE`.
 With `FastChain` this would look like:

 ```julia
 dudt!(u, p, t) = dudt2(u, p)